MaterializeInc/materialize/doc/developer/mzbuild.md

      has a custom Cargo build script, as Rust crates without a build script do not have a build directory.

-  * `type: cargo-test` builds a special image that simulates `cargo test`.
-This plugin is very special-cased at the moment, and unlikely to be generally useful.

 * `publish` (bool) specifies whether the image should be automatically published to Docker Hub by CI.
 Non-publishable images can still be *used* by users and CI, but they must always be built from source.
 Use sparingly.
 The default is